 Johnson P, Koprivnikar J, Orlofske S, Melbourne B, LaFonte B (2014).
 Making the right choice: testing the drivers of asymmetric infections within hosts and their consequences for pathology.
 Oikos 123:875-885.

 Ferrenberg S, O’Neill S, Knelman J, Todd B, Duggana S, Bradley D, Robinson T, Schmidt SK, Townsend AR, Williams M, Cleveland CC, Melbourne BA, Jiang L, and Nemergut DR (2013).
 Changes in assembly processes in soil bacterial communities following a wildfire disturbance.
 ISME Journal 7:1102-1111.

 Melbourne BA (2012).
 Demographic Stochasticity.
 In A. Hastings and L. J. Gross eds.
-Sourcebook in Theoretical Ecology.
-Berkeley, University of California Press.
+Encyclopedia of Theoretical Ecology. pp 706-712, Berkeley, University of California Press.
 Preprint (pdf).

 Grace JB et al. (Nutnet) (2012).
 Response to comments on “Productivity is a poor predictor of plant species richness”: Towards a multivariate representation of the multiple mechanisms controlling productivity and diversity.
 Science 335:1441.

 Davies KF, Melbourne BA, McClenahan JL, Tuff T (2010).
 Statistical models for monitoring and predicting effects of climate change and invasion on the free-living insects and a spider from sub-Antarctic Heard Island.
 Polar Biology 34:119-125.